Forum Institutional

 Who does extreme heat impact most?

 Heat has been a silent killer.
 It hasn't been visible.
-I was surprised to see that we don't have as many hospitalizations and deaths coming from our elderly.
+I was surprised to see that we don't have more hospitalizations and deaths coming from our elderly.
 We have it from outdoor workers.
 We have it from young school-age children, who are out there doing sports and camps, our homeless population and people on very low incomes at all age levels.

 Outdoor workers can be up to 35 times more likely to have a heat-related illness than your average person, so they are a huge priority for our work in terms of education.
 In our heat season awareness campaign, we did specific videos and gave them access to resources.